lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 ```

-If you execute this in Alloy, you will see that an *Instance* is found, or something that causes our predicate to be true.
+If you execute this in Alloy, you will see that an *Instance* is found, or something that causes our predicate to be true and in our case, this means that our sink is overflowing.